eburling/academic-kickstart/content/home/about.md

 # Biography

-I am a neuroscience PhD student at OHSU with a background in machine/deep learning applications in medical imaging, in particular, the application of generative adversarial networks to translate images from one imaging modality into another (see our SHIFT paper for the details).
+I am a neuroscience PhD student at OHSU with a background in machine/deep learning applications in medical imaging, in particular, the application of generative adversarial networks to translate images from one imaging modality into another (see our [SHIFT paper]{{< ref "files/SHIFT-SPIE-Medical-Imaging-2018.pdf" >}} for the details).
 As a neuroscience student, I am interested in leveraging my knowledge of machine/deep learning technology to potentiate my research on the structural biology of the nervous system, which will focus on ion channel/GPCR structure and function.